spacebanana420/ffscala/README.md

 ```
 ffmpeg -i /home/banana/Videos/gameplay.mov -c:v libx264 -b:v 4000k -filter:v scale=1920:1080 -pix_fmt yuv420p -c:a libopus -b:a 320k /home/banana/Videos/gameplay_new.mp4
 ```
-As it is when you use FFmpeg directly, most parameters are optional, as you can see in the second example.
+Like when you use FFmpeg directly, most parameters are optional, as you can see in the second example.
+The order of most parameters does not matter either.

 ### Example 2 - Image conversion and resize
 ```scala